griddbnet/v2-docs/docs/sqlreference/sql-description-format.md

 - A database name, table name, view name, column name, index name and general user name is a string composed of one or more ASCII alphanumeric characters, the underscore "_" , the hyphen "-" , the dot "." , the slash "/" and the equal "=".
 - For table name, the "@" character can also be specified for the node affinity function.

-See "GridDB Features Reference" ([GridDB_FeaturesReference](GridDB_FeaturesReference.md)) for the details about the node affinity function, and the rules and the restrictions of naming.

 [Notice]
 - If the name of a table or a column contains characters other than ASCII alphanumeric characters and underscore, or if the first character of the name is a number in a SQL statement, enclose the name with double quotation marks.